 "Have just unwrapped the painting and am delighted.
 It's even better when you see it for real.
 Thank you so much and for being so quick to post it.
 Thrilled with it."
 Gillian Mccully

 Light, movement and the structure of what we see fascinates me, especially by the sea.
-In my pictures I strive to recreate the beauty and experience of being out in nature; bringing the same sensations to life again through my process of painting.
+In my pictures I strive to recreate the beauty and experience of being out in nature; bringing the same sensations to life again through my creative process.

 Artistically, the coast, the beach and views out to sea are interesting to me as they are fluid, changing environments that can be mirrored through the creative process.
-The movement and the quality of light found by the coast is so beautiful and I never tire of painting it.
+The movement and the quality of light found by the coast is so beautiful and I never tire of exploring it.

-My abstract oil paintings are painted wet-into-wet but repeatedly, mostly it is one day after the next, on occasion I leave it for a few days.
+My original oil paintings are created in repeated, daily sessions, mostly one day after the next.
+On occasion I leave it for a few days.
 They are made wet-into-wet, all at once and the whole canvas is considered anew each time I paint.
 So the artwork ends up multi-layered.
-Sometimes I spend long concentrated sessions painting and I find I have to focus on one painting at a time, rather than a handful of paintings.
+Sometimes I spend time painting in long concentrated sessions and I find I have to focus on one picture at a time, rather than a handful.

-I am interested in keeping to the important, essential qualities of the subject seen, as well as introducing an expressive aspect.
-So I tend to do lots of observation from the beach which helps to inform my paintings.
+I am interested in keeping to the important, essential qualities of the subject seen, as well as working in a new, abstract and expressive way.
+So I tend to do lots of observation from the beach which helps to inform my art.

-My compositions start off in a minimal way but become more complex as the painting develops and I balance all the shapes and colours into a whole, meaningful and expressive abstract image.
+My compositions start off in a minimal way but become more complex as the original oil painting develops as I balance all the shapes and colours into a whole, meaningful and expressive abstract image.

-The painting process is a journey of stages and isn’t always a smooth ride or advancing all the time, it ebbs and flows.
-Many times the only way forward is to scrape back and build on the experience to take the painting in a better direction.
-I don’t have a clear idea of the finished painting in mind when I start, only intangible snippets of experience or images in my head from something I’ve witnessed from nature.
+Creating art is for me a journey of stages and isn’t always a smooth ride or advancing all the time, it ebbs and flows.
+Many times the only way forward is to scrape back and build on the experience to take the artwork in a better direction.
+I don’t have a clear idea of the finished picture in mind when I start, only intangible snippets of experience or images in my head from something I’ve witnessed from nature.

-In the past I’d work to create interesting creative marks, but I find these appear naturally now, as a by-product of my own painting process.
-I still value the traditional, technically correctly way of painting as much as possible, using thinner layers and established, permanent colours whenever possible.
+In the past I’d work to create interesting creative marks, but I find these appear naturally now, as a by-product of my own process.
+I still value the traditional way of painting as much as possible, using thinner layers and established, permanent colours whenever possible.

-Yes, I enjoy creating watercolour paintings a great deal, particularly because it is such a fluid, expressive medium and you can be wonderfully subtle and delicate in the way you express the seascape.
+Yes, I enjoy creating original paintings in watercolour a great deal, particularly because it is such a fluid, expressive medium and you can be wonderfully subtle and delicate in the way you express the coastal environment.
 You can suggest marvellous tones and light of the different seasons.
 As one of the most fluid mediums, I like how it can mirror the actions of water and the sea.